daveshap/MARAGI/README.md

 server.run()
 ```

 That's it!
 It's that fast!
+You can now go to a web browser, the default is http://127.0.0.1:9999 (this will redirect you to the web server)

 ## Single Server